MODULE 1: Approaching Cosmetic Products and Their Safety

 Animal Testing / Quality / GMP Claims, Efficacy CPSR Borderline / Cosmetovigilence Practical Applications

-GMP: Principles & Contribution to Product Safety Functionality and Efficacy – Testing Grey zones between Safety Assessor and Responsible Person Statistics Challenges / Inspections
+GMP: Principles & Contribution to Product Safety Safety Assessment results to be recognized in product labelling Grey-zones between Safety Assessor and Responsible Person.

 LECTURER LECTURER LECTURER LECTURER LECTURER